Friday last week, Napoli confirmed they had broken their transfer record for the signature of striker Victor Osimhen.

 Christophe Galtier, under whom Osimhen came on in leaps and bounds, was.
 Also, Ligue 1 afforded him the perfect testing ground; for instance, watch his games at Lille, and the moment when he added chipped finishes to his repertoire is actually clear enough to observe.
 He began to use it every chance he got after missing a one-on-one in the 3-0 win over Monaco in the Coupe de la Ligue in December, and scored three of his next four open play goals by lifting the ball over the goalkeeper.

-It is also just as clear when his hold-up play began to come on and he started to play with his back to goal with greater efficacy.
+It is also just as clear when his link-up play began to come on and he started to play with his back to goal with greater efficacy.

-He is unlikely to get that sort of leeway for experimentation in Naples.
-While this is a good move for the profile of the player and Nigerian football in general, in the long term it might, at best, bequeath to us a more prolific striker (inevitable as he matures physically), rather than the seminal, versatile one we had begun to expect.
+He is unlikely to get that sort of leeway for experimentation with his finishing and overall play in Naples.
+While this is a good move for the profile of the player and Nigerian football in general, in the long term it might prove a difficult fit for him in terms of finding the kind (and volume) of chances on which he regularly dines.